 About the Cybersecurity Sector

-- In Vermont there are currently more than 250 job openings in cybersecurity, and the sector is rapidly growing
+- In Vermont there are currently more than 628 job openings in cybersecurity listed through September 2019, and the sector is rapidly growing.

-- The cybersecurity workforce supply/demand ratio is 2.3, meaning supply of qualified employees is very low (CyberSeek)
+- The cybersecurity workforce supply/demand ratio in Vermont is 2.8, meaning supply of qualified employees is very low (CyberSeek)

 - Top cybersecurity jobs include Cyber Security Engineer, Cyber Security Analyst and Network Engineer / Architect (Cybersecurity Ventures)